naughtybunnies/2048game/README.md

 We could calculate the upperbound of the number of tasks by
 $$ upperbound(depth = d, availableholes = h) = 8^{d} * P(h,d) = \frac{h!}{(h-d)!}$$
 Assume
-1. Half of the board is occupied
+1. All moves create perfect merge, resulting 2 tiles on the board
-2. No merge happens

-Thus, averagely 16 holes are available.
-Then the upperbound of the number of tasks when depth is 3 is 172,032 possibilities.
+Thus, the upperbound of the number of tasks when depth is 3 is 1,118,208 possibilities.

 In this project, we experiment only with __4x4__ board with depth = __3__.